0x0c/TableViewContentViperExtension/README.md

 ## License

-CompositionalLayoutViewControllerViperExtension is available under the MIT license.
+TableViewContentViperExtension is available under the MIT license.
 See the LICENSE file for more info.